Ngaski

 Ngaski is a Local Government Area in Kebbi State, Nigeria, on the shores of Kainji Lake.
 Its headquarters are in the town of Wara.

-It has an area of 3,633 km^{2} and a population of 724,766 at the 2006 census.
+It has an area of 3,633 km^{2} and a population of 126,102 at the 2006 census.

 The postal code of the area is 870.

+Climate

+Ngaski, located near Kainji Lake, experiences a warm tropical climate with slightly higher humidity compared to inland LGAs.
+Rainfall occurs mainly from June to September, while the dry season remains hot and dominated by Harmattan winds.